-For less than one fourth of the overall 732 assessed indicator values, the performance of the assessed draft RBMPs rates good or high: 6% ranked high, 16% good, 33% moderate and 45% poor - almost half of the assessed indicator values.
-The remaining indicator values have not been assessed, either because the topic is not relevant for the RBD or due to a lack of time and available expertise (Figure 2).
+For only one fifth of the overall 455 assessed indicator values, the performance of the assessed draft RBMPs rates good or high: 6% ranked high, 14% good, 31% moderate and 48% poor - almost half of the assessed indicator values.
+The remaining indicator values have not been assessed, either because the topic is not relevant for the RBD or due to a lack of time and available expertise (figure 2).